sam4413/SELink/README.md

 ![AMPLink Logo](https://cdn.discordapp.com/attachments/617491056652582953/1085417601208946728/image.png)
+## Warning!
+You are on the really unstable branch!
+Features are destined to break, and bugs will occur.
+If you don't want that, please switch to the `main` branch!
 ## AMPLink (Advanced Moderation Panel Linker)
  AMPLink is a powerful tool that allows Administrators easy access to their Space Engineers servers through an easy to use webpanel.